 The act of writing itself may not actually be the hardest part.
-However, getting past the internal gatekeeper, time wasters, and personal obligation is.
-Sitting in the chair and completing the word count for the day is.
-Writing an ugly first draft is.
-Completing the much needed revision is.
-Submitting the manuscript and waiting for a response is.
-One place to find the motivation for all the hard work is to view writing ideas with the same level of commitment as making a promise.
+However, getting past the internal gatekeeper, time wasters, and personal obligations that interfere with writing can be hard.
+Sitting in the chair and completing the word count for the day can be hard.
+Writing that ugly first draft can be hard.
+Completing the much needed revision can be hard.
+Submitting the manuscript and waiting for a response can definitely be hard.
+One way to move past all this hard work is to view writing ideas with the same level of commitment as making a promise.
 A promise made first and foremost to self, but also to agents, publishers, and readers.
-“I’ll take this story idea all the way to fulfillment; I’ll make good on this idea.”
+What is the hardest part about writing?
+Saying, “I’ll take this story idea all the way to fulfillment; I’ll make good on this idea.”

 Doing the uncomfortable is hard work